 I know my learners have a better learning environment when they are in small classes and do not have to compete with other learners for my help and attention.
 I know the learning is more engaging and individual and personalised learning, resulting in much better learning outcomes.
 Smaller classes support learning by offering:

-more opportunity to cater to diversity and difference
+more opportunities to cater to diversity and difference

 greater engagement in learning